d630/dacti/README.md

 ###### INDEX FILE

-Without command modifiers, a record gets the status `reg` and the mode `gui` per default (the command has a gui and may run OR raise).
-With a status `ign`, a command is not allowed to raise an existing window; `block` stops raising and running as well.
+Without command modifiers, a record gets the status `reg` (may run OR raise).
+With a status `ign`, a command is not allowed to raise an existing window.

 A record looks like:

 ```
-# STATUS MODE[:MODIFIERS] WM_CLASS COMMAND
+# STATUS MODIFIERS WM_CLASS COMMAND

-reg gui chromium-browser.chromium-browser chromium
-ign gui XTerm xterm
-reg gui .*Iceweasel iceweasel
-reg tui:n - htop
+reg d xcalc.XCalc xcalc
-reg cli:nk - find
+reg t - alsamixer
+ign tk - task
+ign - - ls
 ```

 If a command has more than one record, the last entry is going to be used.